Manikantatg/Lorven_Website/README.md

 Visit us at: [doutly.com](https://doutly.com)

 ## 📝 About
-LORVEN is a modern tech education platform designed to empower GenZ learners with industry-relevant skills.
+VENATRIKS is a modern tech education platform designed to empower GenZ learners with industry-relevant skills.
 The platform offers comprehensive training programs in cloud technologies, full-stack development, and more, preparing students for successful tech careers.

 ### 🌟 Key Features
 - 🎯 Industry-aligned curriculum